CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 ### Production Mode Performance

 When transitioning to production, the focus shifts to delivering a seamless user experience with efficient resource use.
-Capgo users have reported an **81% efficiency improvement** in production, highlighting the impact of proper configuration [\[1\]](https://capgo.app/).
+CodePushGo users have reported an **81% efficiency improvement** in production, highlighting the impact of proper configuration [\[1\]](https://capgo.app/).

 | **Performance Aspect** | **Production Mode Approach** | **User Impact** |
 | --- | --- | --- |